-In contrast, the Stuarts failed to enforce limits on inflation, war, corruption and extravagant tendencies and were forced into debt again.
-In 1667, King Charles II was responsible for appointing George Downing, the builder of Downing Street, to radically reform the Treasury and the collection of taxes.
-The Treasury was first put in commission (placed under the control of several people instead of only one) in May or June 1660.^[8] The first commissioners were the Duke of Albemarle, Lord Ashley, (Sir) W. Coventry, (Sir) J. Duncomb, and (Sir) T. Clifford.^[9] From the middle of the 17th century the need for a national bank became pressing.
-England and, in particular, London was greatly changing due to fast expansion of The Empire's trade, not least N.America, but also entrepot trade that grew to over one third of trade and with Continental Europe, however, what was needed was a "fund of money," or a term familiar today, but by which is really meant either precious metals or 'hard' currency such as US dollars mainly that grew in importance after WW1 to pay external trade bills i.e. questions of financial liquidity or circulation needed to maintain and grow the nation's national income and trade, but above all to honour the nation's foreign obligations.
-Failures to do so can lead to casus belli.
+In contrast, the Stuarts failed to enforce limits on inflation and were forced into debt again.
+In 1667, King Charles Downing, the builder of Downing Street, to radically reform Treasury was first put in commission (placed under the con May or June 1660.[8]
+The first commissioners were the Coventry, (Sir) J. Duncomb, and (Sir) T. Clifford.[9]
+From t national bank became pressing.
+England and, in particular expansion of The Empire's trade, not least N.America, but a of trade and with Continental Europe, however, what was familiar today, but by which is really meant either precious mainly that grew in importance after WW1 to pay external or circulation needed to maintain and grow the nation's natio the nation's foreign obligations.
+Failures to do so can lead to

-The early 1700s saw the meteoric rise of the banking and financial markets, with the emerging stock market revolving around government funds.
-The ability to raise money by means of creating debt through the issue of bills and bonds heralded the beginning of the National Debt.
-Improved controls over public spending ensured that creditors were more willing to lend money to the government.
-By the 1730s an early version of the public spending survey and the annual Budget had been established.
-In its evolution the Treasury had to learn some valuable lessons.
-In 1711, the Treasury established a scheme whereby it secured government debt by the authorisation of its subscription into the capital of the South Sea Company, with government creditors in return holding stock in the company.
-After 1714, the Treasury was always in commission.
-The commissioners were referred to as the Lords of the Treasury and were given a number based on their seniority.
-In 1720 the South Sea bubble burst and thousands of investors were affected; such was the outrage that the Chancellor of the Exchequer was sent to the Tower of London.
-Eventually the First Lord of the Treasury came, however, to be seen as the natural head of government, and from Robert Walpole on, the holder of the office became known, unofficially, as the Prime Minister.
-Until 1827, the First Lord of the Treasury, when a commoner, also held the office of
+The early 1700s saw the meteoric rise of the banking and market revolving around government funds.
+The ability to rathe issue of bills and bonds heralded the beginning of the N spending ensured that creditors were more willing to lend early version of the public spending survey and the annual the Treasury had to learn some valuable lessons.
+In 1711, t secured government debt by the authorisation of its sub Company, with government creditors in return holding store was always in commission.
+The commissioners were referr given a number based on their seniority.
+In 1720 the South were affected; such was the outrage that the Chancellor of London.
+Eventually the First Lord of the Treasury came, government, and from Robert Walpole on, the holder of the Prime Minister.
+Until 1827, the First Lord of the Treasury